 - Company based in: USA

-- Buy now on Amazon USA and worldwide here for $219
+- Price: $389 — Available on Amazon worldwide here

 - Build volume: 200 x 200 x 180 mm

-Monoprice are a very successful American startup who have created some of the best low-cost 3D printers of the last few years.
+American 3D printer manufacturer Monoprice have created some of the best low-cost 3D printers of the last few years.
 Their current Monoprice dual extruder 3D printer, the Maker Select V2, is a cartesian printer offering a minimum layer thickness of 100 microns, and weighs just 20 pounds!

-The Maker Select is a versatile printer, and can print ABS, HIPS, PET, PLA, PVA, and many other materials.
+The Maker Select is a versatile printer, and can print ABS, HIPS, PETG, PLA, PVA, and many other materials.
 It also offers a great build volume for the price, at 200 x 200 x 180 mm.
-The only downside however is the printer’s speed.
-At just 55mm/s, this is five times slower than printers such as the Lulzbot Mini, one of our favorite 3D printers.
+The only downside however is the printer’s speed — there are much faster 3D printers out there.

 3. Flashforge Creator Pro / Creator Max

-- Flashforge Creator Pro price: $700 — Available on Amazon worldwide here / 3DJake UK & Europe / Amazon Australia here
+- Flashforge Creator Pro price: $699 — Available on Amazon worldwide here / 3DJake UK & Europe

 - Flashforge Creator Max price: $879 — Available on Amazon worldwide here